dm4sec/hwservice_sec/case_study/huaweiSecurity/TEEServerSideFuzzer(Deprecated).md

 X     ? vendor.huawei.hardware.libteec@3.0::ILibteecGlobal/default                        N/A        555    555
 ...
 ```
-This service also can run as a passthrough (not binderized) mode, such these bugs lead to nothing.
+This service also can run as a passthrough (not binderized) mode.

 ## FYI
 1. use following command to kill `security2`.